 - Baking soda and molasses--for the boiling water.

 - Egg--this is only for an egg wash, but you can skip it if you need to be egg free.
 To add toppings without an egg wash, simply remove the bagels from the boiling water and immediately dip in or sprinkle on the toppings.

 Before shaping, put a large Dutch oven (or a wide pot) filled with water on the stove to begin boiling.

-Divide the dough into 8 equal-sized pieces (about 3 1/2 ounces each) and roll each into a ball.
+Knead the dough until smooth.
+This dough kneads really well and isn't sticky at all (thanks to the lower hydration), so you shouldn't need much (or any) extra bench flour.
+Divide the dough into 9 equal-sized pieces (about 3-3 ½ ounces each) and roll each into a ball.
 Dip your thumb into a little bit of extra gluten free flour blend and poke it through the center of each ball.
 Then begin spinning it on the surface to widen the hole (I use my pointer (index) finger to do this).
-Making the hole larger works the best because it will shrink as the bagel is boiled and baked.
+Making the hole larger works the best because the hole will shrink as the bagel is boiled and baked.
 Place each bagel on a parchment-lined baking sheet and cover with plastic wrap until water bath is ready.

 Get rolling and bake up a little slice of New York with homemade gluten free bagels!